Washington Football Team places WR Curtis Samuel on injured reserve - NewsBreak

 Washington Football Team places WR Curtis Samuel on injured reserve

-Samuel will be sidelined for at least three weeks.
-The former Carolina Panther began training camp on the physically unable to perform list because of a groin injury and was activated last month.

-However, he recently began missing practice due to a flare-up of his groin issue.
+The Washington Football Team is placing wide receiver Curtis Samuel on injured reserve, head coach Ron Rivera told reporters Friday afternoon.
+Samuel, who signed a three-year, $34.5 million contract as a free agent this offseason, will be out of action for at least three weeks.
+The former Carolina Panther began training camp on the physically unable to perform list because of a groin injury and was activated last month, but he recently began missing practice after a flare-up.
+He also spent time on the COVID-19/reserve list this summer.www.pff.com

-The 25-year-old agreed to a three-year, $34.5 million deal with Washington after four seasons in Carolina.
-He caught 77 passes last season for a career-high 851 yards and three touchdowns.

 Comments / 0